-This lookout provides great views over the Jamison Valley, but from a slightly different angle, with glimpses of the top of waterfall.
+This lookout provides great views over the Jamison Valley, but from a slightly different angle, with glimpses of the top of the waterfall.

 5. Fletchers Lookout

-From the Fletchers Lookout, it’s only a short walk to the top of the waterfall, from where you can continue on to the Rocket Point Lookout.
+From the Fletchers Lookout, it’s only a short walk to the top of the waterfall, from where you can continue to the Rocket Point Lookout.